 2. Your offer/salary/benefits/culture/environment sucks.

 The frequency of which I hear something similar to "we can't compete with the (pick any from above)" is alarming.
-If that's you - You can change things.
+If that's you - do something about it!
+You can change things.
 Review your salaries, progression and benefits packages.
 Make your office or studio a great place to work.
 If you need help then ask your staff what they want.
 Hell, if you're really struggling - ask the people who are turning down your jobs.

 Here's a shocker: people want to earn a decent living.
 But people also want to feel valued, like they're making a difference like they're going somewhere.
 They want to enjoy going to work with whoever they work with.
 Culture isn't a pool table or a beer fridge, it's the difference between 'colleagues' and a team.
 Don't know where to start?
 There are people who can help with that, don't be afraid to get help, but a good start would be asking your team.